USD Just Read! 2016-2017

 USD Just Read!
 Encourages literacy and deep dialogue on social themes presented through outstanding literature.
 The program promotes active learning and reading not only within the USD community but within the San Diego community at large.
-During the 2015-2016 academic year, the book selection will be Bottled and Sold, written by Peter H. Gleick.
+During the 2016-2017 academic year, the book selection will be The Price of Thirst: Global Water Inequality and the Coming Chaos, written by Karen Lynnea Piper.
 Various CEE programs will be offered this fall, including two on-campus book discussions, a faculty led panel discussion, and related films.

 Please contact us if you are interested in possible programming, course and syllabus integration, or any other collaborative projects for next year.